DevExpress/devextreme-documentation/concepts/05 UI Components/Scheduler/02 Overview/10 Key Features.md

 You can specify a different [time zone](/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#timeZone) for the whole Scheduler component, as well as for [individual appointments](/Documentation/Guide/UI_Components/Scheduler/Time_Zone_Support/).

 - **Lazy loading**
-If the  Scheduler performance suffers due to a high number of appointments, you can [lazy load data](/Documentation/Guide/UI_Components/Scheduler/Optimize_Scheduler_Performance_with_Lazy_Loading/).
+If Scheduler performance suffers due to a high number of appointments, you can [lazy load data](/Documentation/Guide/UI_Components/Scheduler/Optimize_Scheduler_Performance_with_Lazy_Loading/).